george-mcintyre/aida-pva/docs/ProviderReference.md

 see [AIDA-PVA Module Macros documentation](AidaPVAModuleMacros.md) for more information on MACROS you can leverage. see [AIDA-PVA Module Types documentation](AidaPVAModuleMacros.md) for more information on available types.

+## Building the AIDA-PVA Module
+This does not need to be done for each new Native Channel Provider.
+It only needs to be done once.
+But if it has not been done you will need to do it first.
+Follow instructions [here](BuildingAIDAPVAModule.md) to build the AIDA-PVA Module and add it to AIDASHR.

 ## Building your Shared Service

 ## Writing and running tests